Searches for continuous gravitational waves from nine young supernova remnants

 The computational cost is a function of the parameter space covered.
+That functional dependence was used to choose the parameters of these searches and will be used in planning future searches.
 The product of the ranges on $f$, $\dot{f}$, and $\ddot{f}$ suggests that the size of the parameter space and the computational cost should scale as $f_{\max}^3 a^{-3} T_\mathrm{span}^7$ \citep{Wette2008}.
 In the limit that only one value of $\ddot{f}$ is used, the range of that parameter should be eliminated from the product, the parameter space should be two dimensional rather than three, and the scaling should be $f_{\max}^2 a^{-1} T_\mathrm{span}^4$.
 By setting up several searches with different parameters perturbed from those of the Cas~A search, we observed that the computational cost scaled roughly as $f_{\max}^{2.2} a^{-1.1} T_\mathrm{span}^4$.
 Comparing this to \citet{Wette2008} shows that the effective dimensions of the template banks were nearly 2 rather than 3, as confirmed by the fact that the number of different $\ddot{f}$ values in the template banks was typically more than one but small.